dherrendoerfer/altair-8800-again/README.md

 There are provisions for audio in and out to read and write audio data at 300bps.
 One serial link is provided for RS/232 connections to a terminal.

+### Configuration:
+All serial ports, as well as the VGA and audio interface can be configured directly through the Altair config interface via the master terminal.
+The available PCBs have a power plug.
+Polarity and Voltage is 5V center pin positive.

 Enjoy !